 USCIS grants the visa for up to three years with the option to extend it to a maximum of six years.
 There are special cases where the government may give a stay longer than six years.
 This is usually in conjunction with a pending I-140 petition so that you can maintain your status.

 Yes, you have the option to elect for premium processing at a cost of $2,805.
+The employer or employee can pay this fee.

 Filing for premium processing does not make you exempt from the cap.
 Premium processing is simply a way to expedite the process.
 The USCIS explicitly ensures 15 business days for processing those petitions, or the USCIS will issue a refund of the service fee.

 Congress determines the current annual cap for the H-1B visa category.
-Also, remember USCIS sets aside 6,800 visas for citizens of Chile and Singapore following the Free Trade Agreement.
+Also, remember that USCIS sets aside 6,800 visas for citizens of Chile and Singapore following the Free Trade Agreement.

 Certain H-1B workers who perform services for the Commonwealth of the Northern Mariana Islands (CNMI) and Guam may also be exempt from the cap under certain circumstances.